 How has the NPM market evolved?

 The first generation of network performance monitoring tools focused solely on adding visibility into corporate networks and their associated server components.
-This included traditional monitoring methods, like Internet Control Message Protocol ping, Simple Network Management Protocol (SNMP), NetFlow/IPFIX, basic agent and agentless network server and appliance monitoring tools.
+This included traditional monitoring methods, like Internet Control Message Protocol ping, Simple Network Management Protocol (SNMP), NetFlow/IP Flow Information Export, and basic agent and agentless network server and appliance monitoring tools.
 At the time, these technologies provided network pros with the right balance of visibility and alerting capabilities for most corporate wired and wireless LANs (WLANs), WANs and privately managed data centers.

-Simply tracking the operation of network components is no longer enough.
-Instead, organizations today require a larger, holistic view of the health and performance of a wide variety of end devices, applications and SaaS-deployed services.
-Since these monitoring tasks all begin and end with the health of the network, the job of monitoring all devices, applications and service flows has ultimately fallen to the network team to manage.
-This means many of the monitoring capabilities of application performance monitoring have crept into NPM platforms, thus weaving together functions that were previously considered separate.
+Simply tracking the operation of network components is no longer enough, however.
+Instead, organizations today require a larger, holistic and intelligence-based view of the health and performance of a wide variety of end devices, applications and SaaS-deployed services.
+Because these monitoring tasks all begin and end with the health of the network, the job of monitoring all devices, applications and service flows has ultimately fallen to the network team to manage.
+This means many capabilities of application performance monitoring have crept into NPM platforms, thus weaving together functions that were previously considered separate.

 Data collection methods built into DX NetOps capture critical performance metrics in modern network infrastructures, including SNMP, NetFlow, REST, streaming telemetry, and other network and application measures.
 NetOps AI controllers analyze the collected information and display the health of LAN, WLAN, SD-WAN, software-defined data centers and cloud services.
 The product is particularly suited for multivendor networks equipped with legacy and modern network components and designs.